 At the time, the idea that one device could combine a telephone, a music player, a camera, and an internet communication device, all accessible by touch rather than with little buttons, was revolutionary.
 Today we don’t think twice about it.

-– You can now look at a little map that will tell you exactly where you are, help you discover the nearest location of anything you’re looking for, and give you directions to it.
+– You can now look at a little map that will tell you exactly where you are, help you discover the nearest location of anything you’re looking for, and give you directions.
 You can immediately find out if there are traffic delays ahead and find the fastest available route.
 Paper maps are nearly obsolete, and other GPS devices are far less prominent.

 – Entire new business models are now possible.
 You can now summon a car driven by an independent driver, pay for things without a debit/credit card or cash, gain admittance to an airplane, and purchase practically anything at any time.

-– With modern voice recognition software, using a smartphone has never been easier.
-Texting has now supplanted the telephone call and the email as the primary way many people communicate with one another.
+– Using a smartphone has never been easier with modern voice recognition software.
+Texting has now supplanted calling and emailing as the primary way many people communicate with one another.

 – And then there’s Grindr (and similar apps for other target audiences).